Durango, Spain

 Durango is a town and municipality of the historical territory and province of Biscay, located in the Basque Country, Spain.
 It is the main town of Durangaldea, one of the comarcas of Biscay.
 Because of its economical activities and population, Durango is considered one of the largest towns in Biscay after the ones that compose the conurbation of Greater Bilbao.

-Durango has 29,318 inhabitants (2017).
+Durango has 29,715 inhabitants (2023).
 The town is crossed by three rivers (as illustrated in the town symbol).
 The Ibaizabal river is the main river, and lies in the middle of its wide valley, with the Urkiola mountain range and natural park to the south.
-The most important peak is the majestic Anboto (1331 m in elevation).
-In addition, inside the town two mountains stand out: Pagasarri mountain (838 m) and mugarra mountain (453 m).
+The tallest peak is Anboto (1331 m in elevation).

 Etymology

 There are many differing opinions about the origin of the name Durango.
 Basque linguist Alfonso Irigoyen has suggested its origin to be in the name Duranco, probably used in the early Middle Ages.
 Other authors suggest the name to be a derivation of Urazango or an evolved form of Padurango.
 The Royal Basque Academy of the Language postulates that the name Durango stems from the Latin name Turanicus, possibly a Roman fundus like many others in the Basque Country (cf. Kuartango).
 In the confirmation of the town's fuero it is referred to as Tavira de Durango; Tavira was probably the primitive name of the settlement and Durango the name of the region surrounding it.
 Until the 16th century, the town was known as Uribarri de Durango, Uribarri being Basque for "New town".